corning-incorporated/citam/docs/tutorial.rst

 To add a facility, the most basic requirement is an SVG file that provides the spatial boundaries of each space in "path" elements.
 CITAM also needs information about the function of each space so it can build realistic schedules for them.
-Those information can be provided in a companinon CSV file where the "id" of each space is used to match them with the SVG file.
+Those information can be provided in a companion CSV file where the "id" of each space is used to match them with the SVG file.

 For this tutorial, we will use example files provided with CITAM in the examples/